South Carolina, USA

 The undisputed golf capital of the East Coast with over 100 courses packed into 60 miles of Grand Strand coastline.
 Accessible prices, great weather windows, and a "guys trip" infrastructure that's hard to beat.

-Best time to visit: March – December
+Best time to visit: March – November (year-round playable)

 Featured Courses